 Just as the living Father sent Me and I live by (through, because of) the Father, even so whoever continues to feed on Me [whoever takes Me for his food and is nourished by Me] shall [in his turn] live through and because of Me.
 John 6:53-57, Amplified

-And if this is our ever present spiritual dwelling place, to what are we not to forsake assembling or gathering together as believers?
+And if this is our ever present spiritual dwelling place, to what are we not to forsake assembling or gathering unto together as believers?

 Father, continue to soften our hearts!
 Give us eyes that see and ears that hear the Truth that is the Way to Life.
-No longer being satisfied in the shallow end, though the masses gather there, and no longer being privy to the theft and lies of the enemy who only brings spiritual death.
+No longer being satisfied in the shallow end, though the masses are content there, and no longer being privy to the theft and lies of the enemy who only brings spiritual death.
 That we may know Your Son, Christ Jesus, in a living way.

-T. Austin-Sparks writes that we, “ought never to speak of things in the letter to the Hebrews without seeing the full context, reminding ourselves of it; the almost infinite difficulty of humans as we are, living a heavenly life, and walking a heavenly way on this earth.
+Austin-Sparks writes that we, “ought never to speak of things in the letter to the Hebrews without seeing the full context, reminding ourselves of it; the almost infinite difficulty of humans as we are, living a heavenly life, and walking a heavenly way on this earth.
 It is so utterly contrary to our nature.
 There is nothing in us by nature that helps us to walk a heavenly way, to have everything on a heavenly basis.
 Not at all, everything is against that: to come down to earth, to have what we can see, what is tangible, what is present.
 Our whole soul life wants it now and wants it in our hands; wants it as we can see it!
 And oh, this Heavenly Way of the letter to the Hebrews…the heavenly way, partners in a Heavenly calling…it is unspeakably difficult to nature, it is contrary to nature, as we find all the way along, almost every day that this difficulty arises in some form or another.
 But, with all that, we agree in our heart of hearts that the Heavenly is the real and it is the only object worth living for.
 We’ve got enough in our spiritual experience to know that the Heavenly is, after all, the only thing for which to live.
 Cast not away your confidence which hath great recompense of reward…you have need of patience that having done the will of God you may receive the Promise (Hebrews 10:35).”

 Our flesh demands that we have it as we can see it, and when we can’t see our flesh demands it be revealed to our senses.
-We have become accustomed to having a faith that relies on the outward appearance of our self accomplishments, tacking God’s name on it for good measure.
-When the Spirit gives us eyes to see, it is painful to recognize first within our selves, then nearly everywhere we look in Christendom.
+We have become accustomed to having a faith that relies on the outward appearance of our self-accomplishments, tacking God’s name on it for good measure.
+When the Spirit gives us eyes to see, it is painful to recognize first within ourselves, then nearly everywhere we look in Christendom.
 Lord have mercy!

 In Philippians 3 verses 7 and 8, after Paul lists out all the ways in which he could rely on the flesh, he writes: